 Daniel Rodriguez (French & Spanish)

-Eloise Shrimpton, BA (Sports Science & Academic PE)
+Eloise Shrimpton, BA (Sports Science & Academic PE, Head of 3rd Form)

 Soma Singh, BA (Director of Sport)